Tommy Pham Preview, Player Props: Diamondbacks vs. White Sox

 Tommy Pham At The Plate

-- Pham has an RBI in 43 of 120 games this year, with multiple RBI in 13 of them.
-He has also driven home three or more of his team's runs in six contests.
+- In 36.4% of his games this year, Pham has had at least one RBI.
+He's picked up more than one in 11.6% and driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.